couchbaselabs/Linq2Couchbase/docs/meta-keyword.md

 # The META() function

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

 For every document Couchbase Server will also store another document containing the metadata describing that document.
 Metadata includes the following fields:

 - Id - the primary key for the document
 - CAS - Compare and Swap value
 - Flags - SDK specific type encoding (internal use only)
-- Type - the type of document stored in Couchbase (will always be JSON for N1QL)
+- Type - the type of document stored in Couchbase (will always be JSON for SQL++)

 There is additionally metadata stored within couchbase for each document (TTL and Sequence Number), but this is not available from the META function.